BREAKING NEWS: Global International Women's Day website attacked

 As the Centenary of International Women's Day (IWD) struck in the Asia Pacific region, perpetrators commenced attacking the internationalwomensday.com website in an explicit attempt to prevent users from accessing the global hub for International Women's Day.
+The attack was countered but a second major attack on the website struck as Europe was waking at 06:00 GMT.
+The second attack was countered with service restored.
+A third attack was then experienced at 10:00 GMT and countered.

-Women's groups, charities, governments, corporations, schools, universities, the media and women around the world have all geared up for the biggest International Women's Day ever.
+Women's groups, charities, governments, corporations, schools, universities, the media and women around the world have geared up for the biggest International Women's Day ever.
 Almost 2,000 events are occurring around the world with many further events happening online.

 Performer and social activist, Annie Lennox, who leads the International Women's Day mass march across London's Millennium Bridge for charity 'Women for Women' said that the 100th anniversary of International Women's Day is "a moment in time".
 The day, marked by millions around the world, celebrates the economic, political, and social achievements of women past, present, and future.

-Almost 2,000 events have been posted on the website by women and organisations around the world.
+Almost 2,000 events have been posted on the IWD website by women and organisations around the world.
 Thousands of websites link to the http://www.internationalwomensday.com website.
 International Women's Day is most actively celebrated in the United Kingdom, Canada, United States, Australia and India although activity occurs in almost all countries and is increasing.

 Last month on February 28, President Obama officially proclaimed the whole month of March as Women's History Month in the United States.